MyLife-Services/mylife-documentation/alpha-wide/alpha-mvp.md

 - **Communication Tool**: It serves as a communication tool to convey the project scope, requirements, and timelines to all involved parties.
 - **Documentation**: It ensures that there is a written record of the agreed-upon features and requirements, which can be referred to throughout the development process.

+### The Need

+We all currently lack any cohesive method to own, store and share, securely and consensually, one's online identity or persona for posterity.
+With all of our digital and interconnected prowess, culturally we still have only a gravestone to demonstrate our existence for future generations.
+Humanity would benefit from establishing a comprehensive solution to digitally preserve each of our first-hand human experiences and reflections.

-### MyLife Mission
+### MyLife Meets the Need

-MyLife is dedicated to preserving and showcasing individual stories and memories for posterity.
-Our mission is to provide humanity with a durable, enduring, and free internet-based platform to collect and showcase an individual’s stories, media, and memories through a personal lens.
-A MyLife.org memorial will always be free and available to all, allowing loved ones, friends, and visitors to share in experiences and leave behind personalized memory tributes.
-Our goal is to create a living, evolving encyclopedia of our selves, ensuring that the real you is remembered forever.
+MyLife is a free, humanist nonprofit internet-based intelligent platform to help members digitally capture, shape and consensually share their most precious memories, learning, art and wisdom with posterity.
+MyLife is an agent-based (we created over a year ago, but we went with word `Bot`) platform where designed teams of Bot-Agent Intelligences are deployed to help you in _any capacity_, for example, the Memory Team helps you build a scrapbook and time capsule to the future, which includes a biographer, diarist, playwright, and more to help build your memoires or future narratives.

+MyLife was founded with the idea that we all needed better control over how we'll digitally appear to future generations.
+We worry what our data, when animated through learning AI, would create from the aggregated remains of our abandoned 'logins'--angry Facebook posts, drunken 'Grams, recipe searches, Door Dash receipts...
+Most assuredly a wandering Frankenstein.
+It became clear that we must craft better caskets for ourselves, most especially in a world bearing a future that never forgets.
+We must all have the same opportunity, or the real record of humanity would be so skewed as to disservice everyone.

+We imagined a human network, enabled by AI, capable of democratized story-telling allowing each of us the basic free tools to capture, shape and share our most precious cares and meaningful stories.

-### Alpha Pilot Program
+### Alpha Program

-The MyLife Alpha Pilot is our initial testing program, involving a select group of known members who will pilot our initial external requirements.
-This program aims to gather valuable feedback on the core features and user experience of the MyLife platform.
-By engaging with real users in this early stage, we can identify and address any issues, validate our assumptions, and make necessary improvements before a wider release.
+The MyLife Alpha is our initial testing program, involving a select group of individuals who have registered to test the MyLife platform.
+The Board of Directors decided that the initial target audience for this launch should be techno-ethicists who would be most interested in the code, technical stack, our mission values and principles, organizational structure _as well as_ the product and its offerings.

 ### What is an MVP?